 Break-even analysis PowerPoint template contains a set of statistical graphs to point out businesses' existing situations.
 A break-even analysis is a business tool that helps you to define at what stage your company, or a new service/ product, will be profitable.
 In other words, it’s a financial calculation for determining the number of products/services a company should sell to cover its costs (mainly fixed costs).
 The financial PowerPoint template can use to showcase at what point your company or business starts to make profits.
 This type of analysis tool helps the stakeholders to decide whether they have to invest or not.
 Break-even analysis is beneficial in reviewing the relationship between the variable cost, fixed cost, and revenue.

 - It supports determining the remaining/unused capacity of the concern once the break-even is touched.
 This will help to display the maximum profit on a particular product/service that can be produced.

 - It helps to define the impact on profit on changing to automation from manual (a fixed cost replaces a variable cost).

 - It helps to determine the change in profits if the price of a product is altered.

-Break-even analysis PowerPoint template is a latest ppt template created with a line graph showing the financial data of the business and its profit-giving points.
-This statistical template is created for highly professional managers to present the conditions of business and its financial scenarios.
+Break-even analysis PowerPoint template is the latest ppt template created with a line graph showing the financial data of the business and its profit-giving points.
+This statistical template is created for highly professional managers to present the conditions of a business and its financial scenarios.
 So, the break-even ppt template is a perfect financial diagram ppt presentation for both fundamental and technical analysts.
 The presenters can make changes in the color and size of the diagram and put their findings on the placeholder zones.
-It is better to avoid making changes in the line graph PowerPoint because the cumulative points may disturbed when you are making such efforts.
+It is better to avoid making changes in the line graph PowerPoint because the cumulative points may be disturbed when you are making such efforts.
 So, it is better to maintain the default structure of the PowerPoint design for accurate presentation.